 “Hello and welcome to Kigala Preschool.
 My name is Elke Miller, and since 1999, I have devoted my life to the development of Kigala International Preschool.
 The experience of raising two bilingual daughters, planted the unique seed that has now blossomed into Kigala: a Kids Garden of Language.
 As we continue to grow and bloom, come grow with us and bloom.
 We hope to see you soon!”

 A native of Hamburg, Germany, Nadine arrived in the United States in 1999 to pursue a degree in Early Childhood Education.
-Now holding an AA degree from IVC Irvine Valley College, Teacher Nadine is continually seeking to further her knowledge, and is currently focusing attention on her Outdoor Classroom Certification.
-Kigala is the only Certified Outdoor Classroom in Santa Monica.
+Now holding an AA degree from IVC Irvine Valley College and a Level 1 Certificate of the Outdoor Classroom (Kigala is one of the few Certified Outdoor Classroom Demonstration sites in Santa Monica).
+Teacher Nadine is continually seeking to further her education, and will continue taking admin classes, and is currently focusing her attention to expand her knowledge about the constructivism approach and how to work with special needs children.

-“I enjoy my time at Kigala, working predominantly with the 4-5 year olds, and helping with kindergarten readiness skills.
-When not in the classroom, I enjoy spending time with my two cats, taking long walks on the beach and sewing.”
+“I enjoy my time at Kigala, working predominantly with the 4-5 year olds, and helping them with their kindergarten readiness skills.
+I enjoy the opportunity to be a teacher, but also being part of the administration team.
+When not in the classroom, I enjoy taking long walks on the beach, and being crafty”.

 Teacher, German Program